LihkaGames/Lihka-Scan-Quick-PDF-Scanner/README.md

 1. Click the **Download APK** button above.
 2. Open the downloaded file (**Lihka.Scan.Quick.PDF.Scanner.apk**) on your Android device.
 3. Allow **"Installation from Unknown Sources"** if prompted in your settings.
-4. Launch **Lihka Scan** and start digitizing your world instantly!
+4. Launch **Lihka Scan** and start managing your documents with zero friction!

 </div>